 Parents can ask for a medical exemption if a vaccine wouldn't be safe for their child.
 Reasons that children can get an exemption include:

 - They have a disease or take medicine that weakens their immune system.

 - They have a severe allergy to a vaccine or an ingredient in it.

 - They had a serious reaction to a vaccine in the past.

 To get a medical exemption, parents need to have their child's doctor sign a form.
 Many states ask whether the exemption is temporary or permanent.
 And almost half of states require doctors to sign a new form every year or so.

 What are religious exemptions?

 This exemption allows parents to opt their child out of vaccines based on their religious beliefs.

 Some states ask for evidence that the family belongs to a religious group that objects to vaccines.
 Only a few religions object to vaccines, including Christian Scientists and some faith healing groups.
-But in most states, you can simply sign a form stating that you have religious reasons to opt out.
+But in most states with this provision, you can simply sign a form stating that you have religious reasons to opt-out.